magentabusiness/magentabusiness.github.io/use-cases/scada.md

                         <h2>Gateway</h2>
                     </div>
                     <div class="expansion-content">
                         <p>An essential component of this solution is the Gateway, which integrates all devices using an emulator.
 To simulate the entire swimming pool system, a Modbus emulator is employed, combining 14 individual devices.
 These devices operate as a unified system, communicating seamlessly via the Modbus protocol.
-For real-time monitoring of device data received from Modbus servers, the ThingsBoard IoT Gateway dashboard provides a clear view of the status and data from all connected devices, allowing operators to monitor and manage the system effortlessly.</p>
+For real-time monitoring of device data received from Modbus servers, the IoT Hub IoT Gateway dashboard provides a clear view of the status and data from all connected devices, allowing operators to monitor and manage the system effortlessly.</p>
                     </div>
                 </div>
             </div>